Sore Bleeding Nipples Breastfeeding

-No, it is normal to have sensitive nipples when starting out with breastfeeding, but when your nipples become cracked or start bleeding,
+No, it is normal to have sensitive nipples in the beginning, but when your nipples become cracked or start bleeding,

-What are some of the causes of nipple bleeding?
+What are some of the Causes of Nipple Bleeding?

-- Improper positioning and latching at the breast.
+Improper positioning and latching at the breast.
 Learn more about proper latching on.

-- Breast thrush can cause bleeding nipples and sharp shooting pains.
+Thrush can cause bleeding nipples and sharp shooting pains.

 - Check that your baby is latched on correctly and positioned comfortably.

-- Avoid using harsh soaps when cleaning your breasts, fresh, clean water is all you need.
+Avoid using harsh soaps when cleaning your breasts; fresh, clean water is all you need.

-- Try different breastfeeding positions until you find one that is most comfortable.
+Try different breastfeeding positions, until you find one that is most comfortable.

-- Ice packs can also help for pain relief of bleeding nipples during breast feeding.
+Ice packs can also help for pain relief of bleeding nipples during breastfeeding.

-Should I stop breastfeeding if I have bleeding nipples?
+Should I Stop Breastfeeding if I have Bleeding Nipples?

-You may find some blood in baby’s spit up or poop, but this is nothing to worry about.
+You may find some blood in your baby’s spit up or poop, but this is nothing to worry about.